balena-io/balena-cli/INSTALL-WINDOWS.md

 ### build and deploy

 These commands require [Docker](https://docs.docker.com/install/overview/) or [balenaEngine](https://www.balena.io/engine/) to be available (on a local or remote machine).
-Most users will simply follow [Docker's installation instructions](https://docs.docker.com/install/overview/) to install Docker on the same laptop (dev machine) where the balena CLI is installed.
+Most users will follow [Docker's installation instructions](https://docs.docker.com/install/overview/) to install Docker on the same workstation (laptop) as the balena CLI.
 The [advanced installation options](./INSTALL-ADVANCED.md) document describes other possibilities.

 ### balena ssh